 College Art Association

-To support the three-year renewal of the Terra Foundation International Publication Grant Program.
+To support the Terra Foundation International Publication Grant Program.
 These grants are designed to advance and internationalize scholarship on American art and provide individuals outside the United States with greater access to resources in the field.
 They encourage the publication of book-length scholarly manuscripts in the history of pre-1980 American art, visual studies, and related subjects that are under contract with a publisher or are being considered for publication.

 Association of Historians of Nineteenth-Century Art